getsentry/snuba/docs/source/migrations/modes.rst

 Snuba Migration Modes
 ======================

+This doc outlines a basic way to try out distributed and local migrations.
+Note that this is experimental, and should be used only for development purposes at the moment.

-The main "switch" between the two modes for running data migrations (local and distributed) lives in a user's local Sentry configuration (in their ``sentry.conf.py``).
+The main "switch" between the two modes for running data migrations (local and distributed) lives in ``sentry/conf/server.py``.
-The controlling envrionment variable is ``SENTRY_DISTRIBUTED_CLICKHOUSE_TABLES``, and its default value is set `at this line <https://github.com/getsentry/sentry/blob/master/src/sentry/conf/server.py#L127>`_.
+The controlling envrionment variable is ``SENTRY_DISTRIBUTED_CLICKHOUSE_TABLES``, and its value must be set in order to use a specific mode.

-Once this boolean variable is set, one of two Clickhouse Docker containers will be (allowed to) start, depending on the mode (distributed or local).
-Whenever a user wants to switch between the two modes, they must "turn off" the existing running container, alter the environment variable mentioned above, and "turn on" the correct container to be in the new mode.
+Once this boolean variable is set, one of two Clickhouse Docker volumes will be used for data storage, depending on the mode (distributed or local).
+Whenever a user wants to switch between the two modes, they must "turn off" the running Clickhouse container, alter the environment variable mentioned above, and then "turn on" the same container to be in the new mode.

 More information on migrations in general can be found `here <https://github.com/getsentry/snuba/blob/master/MIGRATIONS.md>`_.

 Enabling Local Mode
 =====================

-In your local Sentry environment configuration, set ``SENTRY_DISTRIBUTED_CLICKHOUSE_TABLES`` to False.
+In your local ``server.py``, set ``SENTRY_DISTRIBUTED_CLICKHOUSE_TABLES``
+to False.
 Start up the corresponding Clickhouse container (``sentry devservices up clickhouse``).

 Ensuring that your local configuration is prepared for migrations (reverting any existing